dfinity/ic/packages/pocket-ic/HOWTO.md

 **Attention**: Enabling auto-progress makes instances non-deterministic!
 There is no way to guarantee message order when agents dispatch async requests, which may interleave with each other and with the `tick`s from the auto-progress thread.
 If you need determinism, use the old, manually-`tick`ed API.

+**Attention**: It is strongly discouraged to use the PocketIC library for interacting with a live instance.
 Live instances can be made non-live again by disabling auto-progress and disabling the gateway.
 This is done by calling `stop_live()` on the instance.
-Once this call returns, the instance will only continue to make progress when you call `tick` - but the state in which the instance halts is not deterministic.
+Once this call returns, you can use the PocketIC library for testing again.
+The instance will only make progress when you call `tick()` - but the state in which the instance halts is not deterministic.
 So be extra careful with tests which are setup with a live phase and which then transition to non-live for the test section.

 Here is a sketch on how to use the live mode: